CANADA and ONTARIO CHILD BENEFIT

 The applicant is required to report the worldwide net income of their non-resident spouse using Form CTB9.
 Although the spouse is not a resident of Canada, their net income should be calculated in the same way that net income is determined in Canada.

-The applicant should notify the CRA by the end of the month following the month in which the status has changed.
+The CRA should be notified of the separation by the end of the month following the end of 90 days of separation.
 For example, if a couple separate and 90 days pass as of mid-April, then the CRA should be advised of the separation by the end of May.
 The CRA can be advised through My Account, by phone, or by sending Form RC65.

 How do protected persons and 18-month temporary residents apply?